-- Tap Send to see you message delivered.
+- Tap Send to see your message delivered.
 It will now be visible in the DM window to both you and the recipient.

-- Login to Discord on your iOS device.
+- Log in to Discord on your iPhone or iPad

 - Tap the Friends logo at the top-left corner of the screen.
 You may need to tap the triple white lines to get to that window, also located at the top-left.